viincenb/epidocker/README.md

 __Graphical project (BETA)__

-If you want to run a graphical project, just set the `--graphic` flag to true: `epidocker run --graphic`.
+Just use `epidocker run`.
 Your project should run as expected.<br>
 This feature is a bit tricky and can not works on your machine.
-If you encounter any issues, please report it in the Issues section with as much informations as possible (like operating system and graphical drivers informations).<br>
+If you encounter any issues, please report it in the Issues section with as much informations as possible (like operating system and GPU informations).<br>

-OS | Graphical driver type | Supported
+OS | GPU | Supported
 --- | --- | ---
-Ubuntu | Intel | Yes
+Ubuntu | Mesa DRI Intel(R) HD Graphics | Yes
 macOS | | Not yet

 _You can help me to fill this table by telling me if it worked for you or not_